VuejsBerlin/vuejs.berlin/src/README.md

 ## Meetups & Talks

-Out meetups take place monthly every second Tuesday at 7pm.
+Our meetups take place monthly every second Tuesday at 7pm.
 We usually have at least one talk right after we ate some pizza and had some drinks.
-We also [stream](https://www.instagram.com/vuejs_berlin/) and [record](https://www.youtube.com/channel/UClSmiKom-8XsWbi5NTWurjg) the talks every time.
+We also [stream](https://www.instagram.com/vuejs_berlin/) and [record](https://www.youtube.com/channel/UClSmiKom-8XsWbi5NTWurjg) the talks from time to time.
 Records are usually available one or two days after the meetup.
+Unfortunately there are no recordings since a few months due to a technical issue.
+We're working on it.

 Find all meetup recordings [here](/meetups/) or on [youtube](https://www.youtube.com/channel/UClSmiKom-8XsWbi5NTWurjg)